If you’re reading this, I’m sure that you desire to be your own boss.

 Phase V– Registration, Licenses and Permits

-All business require certain licenses and permits to run.
+All businesses require certain licenses and permits to run.
 When you’re caught in the delight of starting a new business, it’s easy to overlook the prerequisite for licenses and registrations.

 Depending on the type of business you are planning, you’ll need the proper licenses and registrations from the appropriate agencies.